 It’s what I’m learning and growing in as I navigate living in a culture that isn’t mine.

-On a lighter, less ugly, yet still important note.
-I’ve learned about the importance of recycling.
+I’ve also learned about less “ugly” things like the importance of recycling.
 How easy it really is to have 3 tiny trash cans + 1 compost bin.
 Like…if you saw our trash cans, you would be amazed to know that we take our trash out once a week, despite how tiny they are.

 Why are we, Americans, probably the most developed country in the world, still throwing all trash into one bin and whisking it off to a landfill?
 I just don’t get it.